EXERCISE, PUBLICATION, FACT SHEET

 Cyber Storm 2020 focused on:

-• Build upon the outcomes of previous exercises and changes to the cybersecurity landscape;
+• Building upon the outcomes of previous exercises and changes to the cybersecurity landscape;

-• Evaluate and improve the capabilities of the cyber response community;
+• Evaluating and improving the capabilities of the cyber response community;

-• Promote public-private partnerships and strengthen relationships; and
+• Promoting public-private partnerships and strengthening relationships; and

-• Integrate new critical infrastructure partners, while providing an opportunity for Cyber Storm veterans to return.
+• Integrating new critical infrastructure partners, while providing an opportunity for Cyber Storm veterans to return.

 Cyber Storm 2020 Quick Facts